This photo essay for Vietnamese New Year was first published in February 2019.

 .and it meant I got my own garden all cleaned up ready for spring

-The Vietnamese lunar New Year coincides with the beginning of spring.
+The Vietnamese New Year coincides with the beginning of spring.
 It’s a time of renewal when new crops are sown and everybody is busy sweeping, cleaning, decorating and holding neighborhood parties to create goodwill with coworkers and community members.

 The small grocery stores in my quiet fishing village quadrupled their stock, spilling out onto the footpaths with all manner of household goods, including a wide selection of brooms as the country embarked on a collective spring clean.

-For weeks before the New Year my neighbors were busy tidying up overgrown yards, applying new layers of paint straight over the mold from the last wet season and getting rid of old furniture.
+For weeks before the New Year my neighbors were busy tidying up overgrown yards, applying new layers of paint straight over the mould from the last wet season and getting rid of old furniture.
 On my small island that means straight over the back fence and into the river.

 Homes were scrubbed inside out, windows cleaned, clothes aired and the day before Tet everybody dragged their furniture outside and into the sun to give it a good wash to kill the mold that had accumulated in thick layers over the wet winter.

-The New Year is a fresh start and all sorts of traditions are observed to harness good luck for the year to come.
+Vietnamese New Year is a fresh start and all sorts of traditions are observed to harness good luck for the year to come.
 People pay their debts, make amends, buy new clothes and get their hair done.

 In my street the ladies had their hair done weeks before, to ensure enough time to get it right, which often involved several trips to the hair salon.
 Orange is the new black here among young women who patiently apply layers and layers of bleach to their jet black hair in an effort to go blond.
 While the grandmas and grandpas in my street opted to cover their grey in traditional black.